This post will help you understand the different XCR Options click here.

 With such a kit, you can still File an ATF Form 1 and register your firearm as a Short Barrel Rifle.
 After receiving your approved ATF Form 1, you could then use the barrel less than 16” with the rifle stock.
 All NFA Rules Apply

-We offer M-LOK or Keymod rail systems on all our upper receivers.
-We have discontinued making uppers with 1913 Standard (Picatinny) Rails on the sides and bottom of our uppers.
+We offer M-LOK rails systems on the XCR.
+We have discontinued making uppers with Keymod or 1913 Standard (Picatinny) Rails on the sides and bottom of our uppers.

 Whether you have an Keymod or M-LOK rail system on your XCR, you can remove your barrel without removing the accessories, but you must use screws of the proper length.
 Many of the screws that come with your Keymod or M-LOK accessories have screws that are longer than needed.
 By simply using shorter screws, you can solve the problem.
 If you cannot find shorter screws, send your accessories to us and we’ll shorten the screws for you.